Referred by your vet?

-If you would like to be referred for any of the referral services we offer, please ask your vet to complete our form and send it to us with any notes, test results, radiographs. etc. We will then contact you to arrange an appointment.
-If you are insured with MoreThan, Tesco, John Lewis, M&S, Argos or Homebase we will claim direct from your insurers (RSA group) as we are part of their “RSA Preferred Referral Network”.
-All we need is your policy number in advance of your visit and for you to pay an excess due to us.
+If you are insured with MoreThan, Tesco, John Lewis, or M&S we will claim directly from your insurers (RSA group) as we are part of their “RSA Preferred Referral Network”.
+All we need is your policy number in advance of your visit and for you to pay any excess due to us.

-One of the Wilbury directors, Peter Haggis qualified in 1988 from Edinburgh University and worked in several small animal practices while developing an interest in orthopaedic surgery.
+Peter, one of our directors, qualified in 1988 from Edinburgh University and worked in several small animal practices while developing an interest in orthopaedic surgery.
 In 1994, Peter passed the RCVS Certificate in Orthopaedic Surgery.
-Since then he has provided a service for local practices to send their fractures and joint problem cases to be seen without having to travel too far.
+Since then, he has provided a service for local practices to send their fractures and joint problem cases to be seen without having to travel too far.
 In 2015, Peter was recognised by the RCVS as an Advanced Practitioner in Small Animal Orthopaedics.

 This is provided by Charlie Walker, a local vet with extensive knowledge and experience in all complicated skin problems.

-Please bring all relevant information, notes and X-rays with you or arrange for your veterinarian to send them to us in advance.
+Please check your vet has sent all relevant information, notes and X-rays to us in advance.
 Please bring any medication your pet is currently receiving.

-If you are unable to keep an appointment, please let us know as soon as possible so we may allocate that time to someone else who may need it.
+If you can’t make an appointment, please let us know as soon as possible so we can free up that time for someone else.

 Terms of business

 We will provide an estimate of the likely costs involved.
 However, the final costs (particularly in complex cases) may only become apparent at the end of treatment.
 Usually, the initial treatment is estimated prior to surgery and a guide of what ongoing expense there may be over several weeks can be given.
 All accounts must be settled in full at the time of your pet’s discharge from the practice.
 We will, of course, be happy to complete your insurance forms for your reimbursement, if your pet is covered by medical insurance.
 If you would like us to claim directly from your insurers, this needs to be agreed by us in advance to allow time to speak to them.
-In addition, we charge a non-reclaimable fee of £18.95 for this service.
-You will also be required to complete an indemnity form with us in case your insurers decline payment.
+In addition, we charge a non-reclaimable fee of £27.30 for this service.